 Description: This module will highlight topical economic issues at the global level and explore their implications for development strategies at the national level.
 The UNCTAD integrated approach will be used to discuss development challenges, examining the interdependence between different policy areas, including macroeconomic policies and management, international trade and finance, as well as new views regarding the nature and role of the developmental state in the light of the ongoing and lingering effects of the global financial and economic crisis and, most recently, the post-pandemic recovery.
 The module will also address the interdependence between national, regional and international economic realities and related policy implications.
-In addition, the pursuit of national and international development and the Sustainable Development Goals, which provide the overall framework for sustainable development policies in the period 2015-2030.
+In addition, the pursuit of national and international development policies and strategies will be placed within the context of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, which provide the overall framework for sustainable development policies in the period 2015-2030.
 Opportunities to discuss national and regional experiences with regard to country-specific aspects will help promote the sharing of national experiences from across the region.